 POSTED BY June 26, 2014 COMMENTS (30)ON

-Have you ever pondered the consequences of losing the keys to your bank locker?
-In this article, I will share the steps to take when you lose your locker keys and the rules and charges involved in setting things right again!
+Have you ever pondered the consequences of losing the bank locker keys?
+In this article, I will share what to do when you lose your locker keys?
+What are the rules and charges involved in setting things right again?

 When you lose your locker keys, the first thing you need to do is write to the branch manager informing them about the loss.
 They can then ensure that the locker cannot be accessed by anyone (for example, by someone who stole your keys).